 Since the beginning of the year, Amazon Europe has seen 115, 453 businesses join the marketplace.
 The figure equates to roughly 1,461 new companies a day and 40% of worldwide sellers.
 The ongoing surge in eCommerce behaviours gives thanks to the continuing global pandemic and irreversible changes in consumer habits.
 Most new sellers have joined the Amazon marketplaces in the United Kingdom, the Netherlands and Germany.
-We spoke about the recent rise in FBA acquisition groups, read the article in full here.
+We’ve spoken about the rise in FBA acquisition groups here.

 This week plays host to Power Up Week here at Huboo.
 Our friends at Rich Insight provide online marketplace services, strategies, and solutions for your business, with minimal risk.
 You can check them out here.

 Google has recently announced their new partnership with Shopify, giving the eCommerce platform’s 1.7 million+ merchants the ability to reach consumers through Google Search and its other services.
 ‘To help more merchants get discovered, it’s important that we support like-minded partners who share in Google’s mission to democratize e-commerce.
 That’s why today at Google I/O, […]